Ian Hamilton (critic): Early life and education

-He was born in King's Lynn, Norfolk.
+He was born in King's Lynn, Norfolk, England.
 His parents were Scottish and had moved to Norfolk in 1936.
 The family moved to Darlington in 1951.
 Hamilton's civil engineer father died a few months later.

-A keen soccer player, at the age of 15 Hamilton was diagnosed with a heart complaint.
+A keen soccer player, Hamilton was diagnosed with a heart complaint at the age of 15.
 Unable to play games, he developed his interest in poetry.
 At the age of 17, in sixth form at Darlington Grammar School, Hamilton produced two issues of his own magazine, which was called The Scorpion.
-For the second issue he sent a questionnaire to various literary figures in London asking if there was any advice they could give young authors.
+For the second issue, he sent a questionnaire to various literary figures in London asking if there was any advice they could give young authors.
 Around 50 or so replies were received from figures such as Louis Golding.

 After leaving school, Hamilton did his National Service in Mönchengladbach, Germany.
 He then attended Keble College, Oxford, and within a year started a magazine Tomorrow.
 The first issues were patchy, but the magazine grew in confidence, publishing an early play by Harold Pinter in its fourth and final issue.